wilsonliaows/docs/README.md

 ---

 # What is Workato?
 Workato helps you automate manual workflows involving cloud apps, on-premise apps and people.
 Workato combines an enterprise-grade integration platform with the ease of use associated with consumer apps.
-This enables biz users and IT easily build, deploy and manage complex integrations.
+This enables biz users and IT to easily build, deploy and manage complex integrations.

 # The integration problem
 The average enterprise uses over 1000 different apps.
 These frequently include both cloud-based and on-premise applications.
 In addition, personal and business productivity applications such as chat, social media, calendering, and the like are a key part of daily work and data from these is often unintegrated with other business data.